Gayatrimurali/scrtyAIcpltagntsdepth/Lab 00/Lab_00_Environment_Setup.md

 	- **Password:** **<inject key="AzureAdUserPassword"></inject>**

-1. Click **Show all** in the left navigation pane to expand and display all available administration options in the Microsoft 365 admin center.
+1. Click **Show all** from the left navigation pane to expand and display all available administration options in the Microsoft 365 admin center.

-1. In the left navigation pane, select **SharePoint** under **Admin centers**.
+1. From the left navigation pane, select **SharePoint** under **Admin centers**.

 	![](./media/L00-E0-S2.png)